-We have relied upon our complete supply chain while supporting both our Phase 1 and Phase 2 clinical supply requirements and we are confident that our manufacturers have the ability to scale our processes to support our Phase 3 clinical studies and future commercial commitments.
-Our suppliers and manufactures were specifically selected based on the capabilities of their organization, their compliance to regulations, their personnel and the type and capabilities of their equipment.
+We have relied upon our complete supply chain while supporting our Phase 2 and Phase 3 clinical supply requirements and we are confident that our manufacturers have the ability to scale our processes to support our future commercial requirements.
+Our suppliers and manufacturers were specifically selected based on the capabilities of their organization, their compliance to regulations, their personnel and the type and capabilities of their equipment.
 Testing methods for each stage of the manufacturing process form acquisition of raw materials through production of finished drug product have been developed and satisfactorily qualified per the FDA's phase appropriate regulations relating to clinical materials for human use.
 Analytical methods and operational procedures related to each stage of our production operations including product release will continue to evolve and be validated as part of our overall development plan for Phase 3 clinical supplies and commercial production.